abyssDS/sfmlWiki/Source:-TileMap-Render.md

-Language: C#

-License: Public domain

 Optimized SFML.Net tilemap renderer(based on vertex array).
 Check MinimalTest class below to see how to use it with your game.

 ```csharp
 using System;